 Felipe and Letizia met the various state Heads and dignitaries at the Palace.
 A video of the reception was shared by the Palace.

-Now to What Letizia Wore – Queen keeping the agenda of the conference in mind chose an environmentally sustainable outfit.
+Now to What Letizia Wore – Queen Letizia, keeping the agenda of the conference in mind, chose an environmentally sustainable outfit.

 She debuted H&M Collection Linen-Silk Blend Long Skirt.
 The skirt is part of label’s Spring 2016 collection and was sold for $199.
 The Long, wide-cut, jacquard-weave skirt was crafted from organic linen, mulberry silk.
 The skirt featured high waist at front, slightly lower at back with a concealed zipper, pleats at the top, side pockets, and tulle lining.

 Letizia paired the skirt with a white pleated sleeveless blouse.